-Fig. 10 illustrates 12-channel minutiae map, where the bright spots indicate the locations of minutiae points.
-This autoencoder architecture used for minutiae detection is similar to the autoencoder for latent enhancement with parameters specified in Table 1.
-The three differences are that i) the input fingerprint patches are size of 64×64 pixels, ii) the output is a 12-channel minutiae map rather than a single channel fingerprint image, and ii) the number of of convolutional layers and deconvolutional layers are 4 instead of 5.
+Fig. 11 illustrates 12-channel minutiae map, where the bright spots indicate the locations of minutiae points.
+This autoencoder architecture used for minutiae detection is similar to the autoencoder for latent enhancement with parameters specified in Table I. The three differences are i) the input fingerprint patches are of size 64×64 pixels, ii) the output is a 12-channel minutiae map rather than a single channel fingerprint image, and ii) the numbers of convolutional layers and deconvolutional layers are 4 instead of 5.

-Fig. 9: Training convolutional autoencoder for minutiae extraction.
+Fig. 10: Training convolutional autoencoder for minutiae extraction.
 For each input patch, the output is a 12-channel minutia map, where the ith channel represents the minutiae's contributions to orientation $i \cdot \pi/6$.